 I spoke with Sgt.
 Sean Renfro last September.
 He’d been doing some writing and wanted to see if it was ready to be turned into a book.
 It took me some time to get back to him, but eventually we talked.
 In essence, I told him I liked what he had written, but I didn’t think he was ready to publish.
 I encouraged him to continue writing, start a blog to build an audience, and to be patient.
 I knew if he stayed with it, he would get there, though it might be a while.
 He said he would and we kept in touch.

-A month or so later, he wrote me this:
+A month or so later, he emailed me:

 As you may have already seen in the video above, Sean was killed in early January when a car lost control and hit him after he and a friend pulled over to help a young couple who’d had an accident themselves.
 The man he was with, Sam, was the one that connected us originally, because last fall Melissa was driving up highway 285, along almost the same stretch of road, and the clutch went out on our Rav4.
 Stranded, Sam pulled over and got her where she needed to go, helped us arrange to get the clutch fixed through another connection, and he took our card in case there was some reason God had connected us.
 Since then has sent a couple of friends like Sean to us who wanted writing help.
 None of them were ready to do books yet, but I’ve stayed in touch with all of them.